pulkitsayal/rest-mng-sys/backend/README.md

 # Setup Steps
-- Pre-requisites
-Install Python

-- Navigate to the backend folder
+Navigate to the backend folder
 ```sh
 cd ../backend
 ```

-- Set up your virtual environment
+Set up your virtual environment
 ```sh
 # Install virtualenv if not already installed
 pip install virtualenv